 The statute defines a “reasonable allowance for use” as that amount directly attributable to use by the consumer prior to his first report of the defect to the manufacturer, its agent, or its authorized dealer, and during any subsequent period when the vehicle is not out of service because of repair.
 “Reasonable allowance is presumed to be the cash price of the vehicle multiplied by a fraction having as its denominator 100,000 miles and its numerator the number of miles on the vehicle attributed to the consumer.”
 For example, if the cash price of the vehicle was $20,000 and the purchaser or leasing consumer had driven the car 10,000 miles before getting a refund, the owner would be entitled to the full refund, less $20,000 (10,000/100,000), or $2,000.

 What Steps Should I Take?

 - When you buy your car, read your warranty and owner’s manual carefully.
 Follow all maintenance guidelines.

 - When you notice a defect, take the vehicle to an authorized dealer for repairs as soon as possible.
 Prepare and leave a detailed list describing each defect each time you take the vehicle in for repair.
 Keep a copy for yourself.

 - Get repair orders for all warranty work.
 Ask for detailed repair orders and keep them.

 - Be sure the repair orders show how many days the vehicle was in the shop.

 - Keep a personal record of the number of days the vehicle is in the shop, dates, and mileage.

-- Keep a record of all related expenses, such as towing charges and rental car fees, and save
+- Keep a record of all related expenses, such as towing charges and rental car fees, and save all receipts.

 - Keep copies of all correspondence.